VinegarChicken/TasKat/README.txt

 You can also watch this video to guide you https://youtu.be/o8iyrtQyrZM

 Run TasKat, and when prompted, paste in your license, and paste in your api key.
 Thats all !
 You wont need to do it again, unless you uninstall the app and choose the option to remove both the license and api key from your computer.
-Enjoy !
+Now right click, press show more options, then open TasKat and Enjoy !

+For the quick command functionality, open TasKat and type "#help"

 If you need further help installing this, or you encounter any bugs then feel free to contact me at miloaugusteiii@outlook.com or vinegarchickenn@gmail.com.
 Thank you for downloading TasKat!